 Per diem expenses and employee driving expenses can also be treated separately.
 You can use either actual costs or the standard IRS mile rate of 57.5 cents per mile in 2020, decreasing to 56 cents per mi in 202 to account for driving expenses.

-What is the Per Diem Rates?
+What are the Per Diem Rates?

 The General Services Administration determines the per diem rates for every city and state in the continental (also called contiguous) United States (CONUS).
 Higher-cost areas have higher per diem rates, while in others, they vary depending on the time of the year.
 The cost of meals and hotels can vary from one city or another and from winter to spring.